wkennedy3125/GetAndCleanDataProject/README.md

 ****

 ****
- 2. EXTRACT ONLY MEASUREMENTS on the MEAN and STANDARD DEVIATION for each measurement.
+ Step 2.
+EXTRACT ONLY MEASUREMENTS on the MEAN and STANDARD DEVIATION for each measurement.
 Only taking the triaxial data for this table.
  The magnitude values can be summarized elsewhere and added in the summary table.
 ****

 ****
- 3. USE DESCRIPTIVE ACTIVITY NAMES to name the activities in the data set.
+ Step 3.
+USE DESCRIPTIVE ACTIVITY NAMES to name the activities in the data set.
 ****
  Read in activity_labels.txt: a list of six activity labels Add headers to match on "Activity" in the full data set